GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 Or the following tasks for the second variant:

 7. Create an ANN index
-8. Create an ANN index endpoint
-9. Deploy the index to the endpoint
+8. Deploy the index to the ANN endpoint

 The following diagram summarizes the workflow to implement the first variant: